Muterra/doc-golix/whitepaper.md

 The internet -- the *inter-network*, a "network of networks" -- was developed in the 70's and 80's to unify separate computer groups with a common language.
 It allowed any two online computers to talk to each other in a consistent way.
 By the early 90's, the internet needed a way to manage and share documents between these connected machines, and so the "world wide web" was born.
 Most of the core architecture of the web (DNS, domains, URLs, websites) was established in those first few years, and hasn't changed much since.

 Like any other promising new technology, the web quickly outgrew its cradle.
-As simple communication between *computers* became complex sharing between *people*, new internet applications were forced to adapt that core architecture to demands it was never intended to serve.
-No matter how clever these workarounds were, they were still just a pile of band-aids on an inadequate foundation.
+As simple communication between computers became complex sharing between persons, things, and services, new internet applications were forced to adapt that core architecture to demands it was never intended to serve.
 With [20 billion devices online already, and another 20 billion projected in the next five years](http://www.forbes.com/sites/gilpress/2014/08/22/internet-of-things-by-the-numbers-market-estimates-and-forecasts/), we have reached the tipping point.
 The longer we wait, the bigger these problems become, and the band-aids just aren't stopping the bleeding anymore.

 ### 1. Information control requires privacy